HOT AND MUGGY INDEPENDENCE DAY

 Your First Alert Weather Forecast:

-The hot, muggy weather is back for this Fourth of July weekend!!
-As a result of the higher humidity, you can expect a warmer night across Northeast Wisconsin.
-Lows will be in the middle/upper 60s tonight... which is 5-10° warmer than average.

-We’ll warm up quickly on Independence Day with highs pushing to around 90° once again.
-The heat index could rise into the mid 90s... make sure you’re staying hydrated and remember the sunscreen if you’ll be outside.
-Look for a mix of sun and clouds Sunday afternoon.
-While most of will stay dry into the night, there is a slim chance for storms across the Northwoods.
+We’ll warm up quickly throughout today with highs pushing to around 90° in many areas once again.
+The heat index could rise into the mid 90s...so make sure you’re staying hydrated and remember the sunscreen if you’ll be outside.
+As the day wears on, we’ll see more clouds but there will still be plenty of sun.
+Although it should be dry throughout the day and even as Firework celebrations begin this evening, there will be the chance for showers and storms overnight.
+Any rain and storms should mainly arrive after the midnight hour with just an outside chance that a stray storm happens earlier.
 While only a few storms are expected, any storm that forms could strengthen quickly.

-A spotty shower chance will linger into Monday morning with more numerous storms expected for the afternoon.
+A spotty shower/storm chance will linger into Monday morning.
+Additional storms could form throughout the afternoon.
 It will be another uncomfortable day with high humidity.
-Highs should be in the upper 80s.
+Highs should be in the upper 80s for most, with a few spots possibly reaching 90 again.
 Temperatures will trend cooler for the second half of next week.
 You’ll start to notice a difference on Tuesday.
 The humidity will drop through the day, and highs should be near 80 degrees.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.